U.S. third-quarter growth unrevised; headwinds increasing

 But dark clouds are gathering over the economic expansion that is now in its ninth year and the second longest on record.
 The goods trade deficit widened further in October, pressured by declining exports of soybeans, capital goods and automobiles, the Commerce Department said in another report on Wednesday.

+New home sales tumbled in October, the latest indication that the housing market was softening because of higher interest rates.

 Data released last week showed business spending on equipment weakening in October and it could remain tepid with Brent crude oil prices slumping by more than 30 percent from a four-year high above $86 in early October.
-Lower oil prices tend to hurt investment in the energy sector because of reduced profits.
+Cheaper oil tends to hurt investment in the energy sector because of reduced profits.

-The housing market is softening because of higher interest rates.
-In addition, General Motors Co (GM.N) said on Monday that it would cut thousands from its North American workforce, slash production and eliminate some slow-selling car models, which could have ripple effects on the domestic economy.
+General Motors Co (GM.N) said on Monday that it would cut thousands from its North American workforce, slash production and eliminate some slow-selling car models, which could have ripple effects on the domestic economy.

 Solid third-quarter growth is expected to keep the Federal Reserve on course to raise interest rates in December for the fourth time this year, despite an escalation of criticism from Trump that tighter monetary policy is slowing down the economy.